MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 Upload your own users and groups mappings using the M
 1. Select **Import users and groups**.
 2. Download the mapping.csv template file, inserting your own mappings.
 You can name the .csv any name you wish.
 3. Choose **Select file**.
-Navigate to your mapping .csv file and select.
+Navigate to your mapping .csv file and select it.
 4. Select **Save**.
 5. Select **Close**.

->[!Important]
+> [!Important]
->Make sure to verify your mappings before uploading the file.
-The file will not be validated, and once migration cannot be changed.
+> Make sure to verify your mappings before uploading the file.
+The file will not be validated, and once migration starts, it cannot be changed.

 ## [**Step 6: Migrate and monitor**](mm-box-step6-migrate-monitor.md)